yeezycheung1997/flask_news_website/README.md

 # mobile devices news website based on Flask
 This is a simple news website based on Flask.
 The website have front end and back end.
 I use Mako template instead of Jinja2 template which Flask defaulted.
+I have not finished backend. d(^_^O)
 ## Environment
 ```
 python 3.6.8